fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Import-AzureRmApiManagementApi.md

 ### -WsdlServiceName
 Specifies the local name of WSDL Service that this cmdlet imports.
-Specify this parameter if you specify Wsdl for *SpecificationFormat*.
+Specify this parameter if you specify Wsdl for the *SpecificationFormat* parameter.

 ```yaml
 Type: String